 In Boulder, I landed a job at Delicious Living (formerly the consumer magazine for New Hope Network and the Natural Products Expos) in 1998, worked up to the senior food editor role in 2001, and became editor-in-chief in 2012.
 (Visit my LinkedIn profile for more.)
 I can hardly believe how lucky I was to work at the heart of the natural lifestyle industry for so long — the people, products, and passion never fail to inspire me.
 During my tenure I also rode the wave of media reinvention and “digital first” content creation, a fascinating evolution.
 In March 2015, I embarked on a sabbatical to recharge and figure out what’s next.
 (Read my farewell blog here.)
 Now I’m happily running my own business as an editor, writer, and consultant.

 Our terrific kids are now adults (see our clan at right).
 I regularly hike in the hills near our home … formerly accompanied by Lucy, the sweetest black Lab in the world (below), who passed away peacefully by our side in February 2016.

 Traveling is high on my list of things to do — any location with good food (so, anywhere).
 I’d especially like to visit Italy, Australia, and anywhere in Asia, as well as to revisit Costa Rica, my mother’s native country.

 Aside from cooking and eating, I enjoy reading, yoga, and singing.
-As a longtime church worship leader and trained prayer minister, I also serve as chaplain at a memory-care and Alzheimer’s community, where I host a weekly scripture study and the Sunday worship service — followed by an afternoon tea party, complete with vintage china and homemade cookies.
-I’ve just launched a new site dedicated to my work with elders; check it out at Spiritual ElderCare.
+As a longtime church worship leader and trained prayer minister, I also serve as a licensed, nondenominational chaplain at memory-care and Alzheimer’s communities in Boulder County.
+For more information on my work with elders, please visit Spiritual Eldercare.